Academic art: United States

+Other countries

 Academic art not only held influence in Western Europe and the United States, but also extended its influence to other countries.
-The artistic environment of Greece, for instance, was dominated by techniques from Western academies from the 17th century onward: this was first evident in the activities of the Ionian School, and later became especially pronounced with the dawn of the Munich School.
+The artistic environment of Greece, for instance, was dominated by techniques from Western academies from the 17th century onward: this was first evident in the activities of the Ionian school, and later became especially pronounced with the dawn of the Munich school.
 This was also true for Latin American nations, which, because their revolutions were modeled on the French Revolution, sought to emulate French culture.
 An example of a Latin American academic artist is Ángel Zárraga of Mexico.
+Academic art in Poland flourished under Jan Matejko, who established the Kraków Academy of Fine Arts.
+Many of these works can be seen in the Gallery of 19th-Century Polish Art at Sukiennice in Kraków.

 Academic training

+Teaching principles and cursus

+The academies had as a basic assumption the idea that art could be taught through its systematization into a fully communicable body of theory and practice, minimizing the importance of creativity as an entirely original and individual contribution.
+Instead, they valued the emulation of established masters, venerating the classical tradition, and adopted collectively formulated concepts that had not only an aesthetic character, but also an ethical origin and purpose.